 Regular visits from your neighborhood exterminator include checks for changes or signs of pest activity, checking traps, and putting preventative measures in place to reduce pest populations.
 With regular visits, even if pests aren’t visible, pest control experts have the chance to inspect the infrastructure of your building or facility and look for new pest-related threats.
 In addition, regular visits actually help to keep pest management costs down.

-For apartments and homes, we recommend regular pest control treatments on a quarterly basis, or 2 to 3 months, in order to effectively prevent common pests or when you move into a new home or apartment.
+For apartments and homes, we recommend regular pest control treatments on a quarterly basis, or even bi-monthly, in order to effectively prevent common pests or when you move into a new home or apartment.
 For more serious infestations, monthly treatments over the course of 3 to 6 months are advisable.
 However, your location, building size, weather conditions, time of year, and type of pest can all impact the recommended frequency.

 Here are some FAQ about pest control management we’ve often heard in the field.